-One way to export your work from Tableau to another application is to export the data.
-You can export the data in the Tableau data source, which can contain a portion or all of the records from your original data.
-Alternatively, you can also export the portion of data used to generate the view.
+You can export the data in a Tableau data source, including all or part of the records from your original data.
+Alternatively, you can export only the portion of data used to generate the view.

 Export data in the data source